iclr-blogposts/2025/_posts/2025-04-28-repurposing.md

   - a = 1 indicates perfect repurposing (using existing resources as-is)
 - a = 0 indicates complete replacement (not really repurposing)

-A higher adaptability score suggests a more efficient repurposing solution, as it requires fewer changes to the existing resources.
-This score helps us evaluate and compare different repurposing strategies, favoring those that make the most of what's already available.
+A higher adaptability score indicates a more efficient repurposing solution, as it requires fewer modifications to existing resources.
+This metric provides a quantitative way to evaluate and compare different repurposing strategies, prioritizing those that maximize the utility of available resources.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">